isomerpages/moh-bioethics/index.md

 title: Bioethics Advisory Committee Singapore
 permalink: /
-notification: Registration is now open for the BAC’s public engagement programme at the Bioethics Corner.
+notification: Registration is now open for the BAC’s public engagement programme on ‘Bioethics in Big Data and Artificial Intelligence’.
 Join us <a href="https://www.bioethics-singapore.gov.sg/bioethicscorner/">here</a>.
 sections:
   - hero: